nandinidusane/NFT-Marketplace/README.md

 ## NFT-Marketplace
 This project is an NFT marketplace application that allows users to mint and transfer non-fungible tokens (NFTs) using the Ethereum blockchain.
 It utilizes the MetaMask wallet for interacting with the Ethereum network.

+The project is also hosted on [Netlify](https://newnftmarketplace.netlify.app/) and can be accessed live.

 ## Features

 Minting NFTs: Users can mint new NFTs by specifying the recipient address, token ID, name, and price.